A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Vector-host model with static protective behaviour

-where $S_H(t), I_H(t), R_H(t)$ denote the number of human individuals who are susceptible, infectious and removed, respectively, at time $t\ge 0$, and $S_M(t), I_M(t)$ denote the number of mosquitoes who are susceptible and infectious, respectively, at time $t\ge 0$.
-Here, $b$ denotes the constant per-capita mosquito biting rate (which is independent on whether a mosquito is infected or not), and $p_{H\leftarrow M}, p_{M \leftarrow H}\in [0, 1]$ denote the probabilities of transmission per bite from mosquitoes to humans and from humans to mosquitoes, respectively.
-The constant $\gamma>0$ represents the per-capita human recovery rate (i.e. the average infection period is $1/\gamma$), while $\Lambda$ and $\mu$ represent the inflow rate and the per-capita death rate of mosquitoes (i.e. the average mosquito life span is $1/\mu$), respectively.
-As for the dynamics of the mosquito population, we assume for simplicity that $\Lambda = \mu M$, which implies $M'=S_M'+I_M'=0$ (and thus $M$ is constant).
-Similarly, $H'=S'_H+I'_H+R'_H=0$.
-Hence, the equation for $R_H$ can be omitted, since $R_H(t)\equiv H-S_H(t)-I_H(t)$, for all $t\ge 0$.
+where we denote with $S_H(t),\, I_H(t),\, R_H(t)$ the number of human individuals who are susceptible, infectious, and removed, respectively, at time $t\ge 0$, and with $S_M(t),\, I_M(t)$ the number of mosquitoes who are susceptible and infectious, respectively, at time $t\ge 0$.
+The parameter $b$ is the constant per-capita mosquito biting rate, assumed to be independent of the mosquito’s infection status.
+The quantities~$p_{H\leftarrow M},\, p_{M \leftarrow H}\in [0, 1]$ are the probabilities of transmission per bite from mosquitoes to humans and from humans to mosquitoes, respectively.
+The parameter $\gamma>0$ is the per-capita human recovery rate (so that the average infectious period is $1/\gamma$).
+The parameters $\Lambda$ and $\mu$ are the mosquito recruitment rate and per-capita death rate, respectively (hence the average mosquito lifespan is $1/\mu$).